Biodynamic Agricultural Association Southern Africa

-Biodynamic Agriculture is an approach to sustainable organic agriculture that is inspired by the philosophy of Anthroposohy as developed by Rudolf Steiner in the late 19th - early 20th centuries in Europe.
+Biodynamic Agriculture is an approach to sustainable organic agriculture that is inspired by the philosophy of Anthroposohy as developed by Rudolf Steiner in the late 19th - early 20th century.
 A series of 8 lectures by Rudolf Steiner, captured in a book called The Agricultural Course, formed the foundation from where biodynamic agriculture was developed.
 This development is ongoing – truly "Farming for the Future".

 Biodynamic farmers use a range of specially formulated herbal and/or organic preparations to enhance soil, plant and animal life, fertility and vitality.
 They develop their farms into unique and distinct individualities that use a minimum of external inputs.
 Their aim is to produce the highest quality food, fibre and timber with no or very limited negative impact on the environment.
 In an effort to create a harmonious whole, the farmer works with the natural and cosmic cycles, rhythms and forces that regulate life on earth.